AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 This workflow provides you with step by step instructions to build a Global Transit Network.

-While the instructions below reference AWS, it applies to Azure for preview starting release 4.1.
+While the instructions below reference AWS, they apply to Azure for preview starting release 4.1.

 For design guide, check out `Transit Network Design Patterns. <http://docs.aviatrix.com/HowTos/transitvpc_designs.html>`_